-This National Standard Operating Procedure (NATSOP) is a guide only; it does not replace or override the relevant state and territory legislation.
+This National Standard Operating Procedure (NATSOP) is a guide only; it does not replace or override the relevant state and territory legislation, toxin label and permit conditions.
 The NATSOP should only be used subject to the applicable legal requirements (including WHS) operating in the relevant jurisdiction.

-Individual NATSOPs should be read in conjunction with the overarching Code of Practice for feral pigs to help ensure that the most appropriate control techniques are selected and that they are deployed in a strategic way, usually in combination with other control techniques, to achieve rapid and sustained reduction of feral pig populations and impacts.
+Individual NATSOPs should be read in conjunction with the overarching Code of Practice for that species to help ensure that the most appropriate control techniques are selected and that they are deployed in a strategic way, usually in combination with other control techniques, to achieve rapid and sustained reduction of feral pig populations and impacts.